ivankocienski/PlaceCal-Handbook/commissioners.md

 ---

-PlaceCal isn't just a platform or piece of software -- it's a holistic social and technical toolkit designed to to improve the quality, quantity and accessibility of community data.
-This helps to make smarter, more resilient and better connected neighbourhoods that work for everyone: especially people left behind by the "digital divide".
+PlaceCal isn't just a platform or a piece of software -- it's a holistic social and technical toolkit designed to improve the quality, quantity and accessibility of community data.

+PlaceCal helps to make smarter, more resilient and better connected neighbourhoods that work for everyone: especially people at risk of being left behind by the "digital divide".

-By tackling digital inclusion with this specific approach... opens the door...
+By tackling digital inclusion with this specific approach, PlaceCal opens the door to healthier and happier communities -- using the existing resources at hand.

-Together - better for everyone
+Together we are working to improve the quality, quantity and accessibility of community data to make better connected neighbourhoods that work for everyone.